 You will quickly find that homemade dryer sheets are better than any commercial brand for many reasons.
 First, they cost next to nothing to make and you can save money on the first load.
 If that isn't reason enough, you also can create your own scents, avoid harsh chemicals, and reuse them again and again.
 Pair your homemade dryer sheets with wool dryer balls, and your laundry will be fresh, soft, and free of static cling.
-To further sweeten the deal, these dryer sheets will last as long as the fabric holds up.

 Natural Homemade Dryer Sheets With Vinegar